The Complete Guide

 Broadway · MSG · Radio City

 The center of the NYC entertainment universe.
-Everything is accessible, most things are walkable, and the restaurant and bar density means you’re never stuck for options.
-Less charming than other neighborhoods but maximally convenient for event nights.
+Everything is accessible, most things are walkable, and the restaurant and bar density means you’re never stuck for options on an event night.

 Upper West Side